-Hong Kong Profits Tax is calculated at 16.5% (2022: 16.5%) of the estimated assessable profit arising in Hong Kong.
+Hong Kong Profits Tax is calculated at 16.5% (2023: 16.5%) of the estimated assessable profit arising in Hong Kong.

-No provision for taxation has been made as the Company does not have any taxable income during the year ended 31 December 2023 and 31 December 2022.
+No provision for taxation has been made as the Company does not have any taxable income during the year ended 31 December 2024 and 31 December 2023.

-The Company has no current tax exposure in relation to the OECD Pillar Two Model Rules because the Pillar Two legislation is not yet effective at the reporting date.
-The Company has applied the temporary exception to deferred tax disclosure and recognition as provided in the amendments to IAS 12 'Income Taxes': International Tax Reform - Pillar Two Model Rules.
+The Company has no current tax exposure in relation to the Organization for Economic Cooperation and Development (OECD) Pillar Two Model Rules because the Pillar Two legislation is not yet effective at the reporting date.
+The Company has applied the exception to deferred tax disclosure as provided in the amendments to IAS 12 'Income Taxes': International Tax Reform - Pillar Two Model Rules.
 Based on preliminary assessments of potential future exposure, the financial impact is expected to be immaterial.

-9. FINANCIAL ASSETS AND LIABILITIES BY MEASUREMENT CATEGORY
+FINANCIAL ASSETS AND LIABILITIES BY MEASUREMENT CATEGORY 9.